cob16/slack-profile-sync/README.md

 # slack-profile-update

 ## Purpose
-To sync current status accross workspaces in slack.
+To sync current status across workspaces in slack.

 For example:
 If you set a profile status in one workspace: